Was your offer accepted on that home you have been dreaming about? Congratulations! But you might want to hold off on celebrating just yet.

 What is the condition of the gutters and downspouts?
 Can you see evidence of standing water?
 Does the siding appear to be in good shape?
 Is there proper drainage transporting water away from the house?
 Is the exterior paint peeling or faded

-Can you see cracks on the structure?
+Can you see cracks in the concrete or on the structure?
 Are there shifts in the foundation at the base of the walls?
 Are there signs of rotting wood or termite damage?

 - Windows and Doors